Modularised XML Example

 figured in my paper from last year's Balisage (id-semantic-profiling) and

-Eliot Kimber promptly dismissed the problems with updating the document link tree as the
+Eliot Kimber promptly dismissed the problems with updating the document link tree

 results of bad configuration management.
 He was right, too, and I hope this is better.